Andolatam/api-docs/source/includes/_billing.md

   "cardId":12
 }
 ```
-Through this endpoint the users can delete an specific Credit Card.
+The users can delete an specific Credit Card.
 If exist, will return a JSON file with information about cards, else will return an error.

 ### HTTP Request